 STUDENT NAME:

-ID#:PHONE#:
+PHONE#:

 CLINICAL SITE/ FACILITY:

 CLINICAL CONTACT: CLINICAL PHONE#:

-INCIDENT DATE: INCIDENT TIME:
+INCIDENT TIME:

 INCIDENT LOCATION:

 Description of incident/occurrence (narrative):

-If the incident/occurrence involved exposure to blood or body fluids: Was blood drawn from the source?
-YES NO Will the results be made available to the person exposed?
+exposure to blood or body fluids: source?
+YES NO vailable to the person exposed?
 YES NO

-Indicate where medical treatment was provided: Clinical site/facility Personal Physician Other Describe the date and type of treatment that was provided (narrative):
+Indicate where medical treatment of Clinical site/facilists Personal Physici Other y an

-Was follow-up care required: YES NO
+Describe the date and type of treat ment that was provided (narrative):

-Physician to provide follow up care:
+Was follow-up care required: YES Physician to provide follow up care NO

-Address: Phone#:
+Phone#:

 Student Signature:

 Program Official Signature: